meshellg/shiny-bassoon/content/posts/2019-01-18-Toronto-Library-Challenge.markdown

 10. A book on a topic you know nothing about
   * ✔ What you are getting wrong about Appalachia by Elizabeth Catte
   * ✔ Chernobyl by Serhii Plokhy
-  * We Regret to inform you we will be killed tomorrow with our families
+  * ✔ We Regret to inform you we will be killed tomorrow with our families
 11. A book you’ve always meant to read
   * ✔ Darkness by Bharati Mukherjee
       * in university my Sanskrit professor recommended I read this book, and I have always meant to.
 12. A book that has been banned or challenged
-  *
+  * ✔
 13. A book that has been adapted into a movie or show
   * ✔ Where did you go Bernadette by Maria Semple
+  * ✔ Hideous Kinky by Esther Freud
 14. A book by an author with the same initials as you
   * ✔ Feed by Mira Grant
 ADVANCED
 1. A book by an author with a disability
-  * On the Edge of Gone by Corinne Duyvis
+  * ✔ On the Edge of Gone by Corinne Duyvis
+  * ✔ The Kiss Quotient by Helen Hoang (fiction about a neurodiverse character by a neurodiverse woman authour.)
 2. A book about being a newcomer, refugee or immigrant
   * ✔ Descent into Darkness by Edem Awumey
+  * ✔ Soucouyant by
 3. A book you should have read in school, but didn’t
   * Another struggle.
 I read every assigned book or reeeeealllly don't want to.
-4. A book you previously tried to read and gave up on
+4. A book you previously tried to read and gave up on *
-  * The Lucifer Effect: Understanding How Good People Turn Evil by Philip G. Zimbardo
 5. A book set in a country you’d like to visit
-  * We regret to inform you that tomorrow we will be killed with our families by Philip Gourevitch
+  * ✔ We regret to inform you that tomorrow we will be killed with our families by Philip Gourevitch
+  * Road Trip Rwanda: A Journey Into the New Heart of Africa by Will Ferguson
+  * ✔ Where did you go Bernadette
 6. Two books with the same/very similar titles
-  * Forever, Pete Hamill and Forever, Judy Blume
-  * Vox and Vox
+  * Vox by Christina Dalcher (done) and Vox
 7. A book from our [First & Best](https://kids.tpl.ca/ready-for-reading/books/booklist/first-and-best) lists
   * ✔ Counting in Mi’kmaw/Mawkiljemk Mi'kmawiktuk by Loretta Gould
   * ✔ Square by Mac Barnett